 - Water again

-- One application a year should be enough depending on your soil
+- One application of fertiliser a year should be enough depending on your soil

 - Fruit lack juice